 Hadassah Damien

-is a strategist + designer + facilitator + technologist
+is a coach + strategist + experience designer + facilitator + technologist

 What does that mean?

-I center the work it takes so that people can make meaningful decisions around the processes, services, and products they (might) make.
+I guide processes so that people can make meaningful decisions around priorities, services, and products.

 I design and conduct research, analyze and evaluate – and, combined with human needs, co-create information, often in the forms of: service blueprints, experience journeys, user stories, product roadmaps, taxonomies, matrixes, and of course insights and informed recommendations.